First Nations-BC Wildlife Work

 Regional Wildlife Advisory Committees

-The Fraser Basin Council is also providing planning and engagement support to the Province of BC in the advancement of Action 2 in the Together for Wildlife Strategy, the development of Regional Wildlife Advisory Committees (RWACs), beginning in the Thompson-Okanagan and Kootenay-Boundary regions.
+The Fraser Basin Council also provides planning and engagement support to the Province of BC in the advancement of Action 2 in the Together for Wildlife Strategy, the development of Regional Wildlife Advisory Committees (RWACs), beginning in the Thompson-Okanagan and Kootenay-Boundary regions.

-The RWACs aim to bring forward regional perspectives and provide opportunities for collaboration to improve wildlife stewardship among provincial government programs, industry, stakeholders, local governments and the public which will complement the government – to-government relationships BC is committing to pursuing with Indigenous governments.
+The RWACs aim to bring forward regional perspectives and provide opportunities for collaboration to improve wildlife stewardship among provincial government programs, industry, stakeholders, local governments and the public.
+These advisory groups are intended to complement the government-to-government relationships BC is committing to pursuing with Indigenous governments.

 First Nations – BC Wildlife & Habitat Conservation Forum